Alexi77s/Project_4/README.md

 Questions:
 What Socioeconomic status of people will have a higher chance of strokes?
-Will analyzing data reveal that strokes are hereditary?
+Will analyzing data reveal that strokes are affected by marriage?
-Are there specific locations where there are more people to have strokes?
+Do smokers have a higher risk of having a stroke?
 Is the their diet affecting their likelihood  of having a stroke?
 What age is it more expected?